25% In FCT: Document APC Witness Tendered On The Report On FCT Was In Favour Of Petitioners-Ozekhome | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 25% In FCT: Document APC Witness Tendered On The Report On FCT Was In Favour Of Petitioners-Ozekhome

-It is worth noting that Mr Mike Ozekhome’s remarks came during an interview conducted shortly after the court proceedings.
-His observations shed light on the significance of the document presented by the APC and Bola Tinubu’s witness and how it worked in favor of Atiku Abubakar’s team, potentially bolstering their chances of success in the ongoing legal battle.

-According to Atiku Abubakar’s lead lawyer, Mr Mike Ozekhome, SAN, during an interview after the recent court proceedings, he revealed that the document presented by the APC and Bola Tinubu’s witness concerning the report on the Federal Capital Territory (FCT) Abuja actually favored the petitioners.
-Mr Ozekhome pointed out that the document, which was presented as a symbol of the country’s status and unity, worked in their favor.
+Atiku Abubakar’s lead lawyer, Mr Mike Ozekhome, SAN, has stated that a document presented by the All Progressives Congress (APC) and Bola Tinubu’s witness actually favors the petitioners.
+Speaking after the court proceedings, Ozekhome noted that the document, which was a report on the Federal Capital Territory (FCT) Abuja as a symbol of the country’s unity, supports their case.

-Mr Mike Ozekhome said: “The document he(APC witness) tendered, particularly the report on the FCT, as a symbol of status and fountain of unity of the country, which they tendered was in favour of the petitioners.”

-Mr Ozekhome further said: “Tinubu didn’t win in his own state and he was the only presidential candidate that didn’t win in his state, all others won.
-Atiku win in his on state, Peter Obi won in his own state and Kwankwaso won in his own state.”
+Ozekhome further pointed out that during the recent presidential election, Atiku Abubakar, Peter Obi, and Rabiu Kwankwaso were able to win their respective states while Tinubu failed to win in his home state.
+This highlights the lack of support for Tinubu among his own people, according to the PDP lead lawyer.

+However, Tinubu’s witness argued that it was not necessary for him to win in FCT Abuja in order to become president, as he already had a spread of 25% across the country.
+This implies that Tinubu’s support base extends beyond his home state.

 Start Watching From 1:49